 For over 100 years ASNM members have encouraged study and preservation of New Mexico’s multicultural heritage through their efforts and activities.

 The roots of ASNM begin in the late 1800s, when a number of individuals, most of whom were not trained in archaeology or anthropology, recognized the need to preserve New Mexico’s historic and prehistoric heritage.
-Over the years, their efforts have resulted in avocational archaeologists working with professionals to discuss topics of interest, to search for sites, to record their locations, to participate in excavation, analysis, and report writing, and — most importantly — to preserve these important cultural resources.
+Over the years, their efforts have resulted in avocational archaeologists working with professionals to discuss topics of interest, to search for sites, to record their locations, to participate in excavation, analysis, and report writing, and undefined most importantly undefined to preserve these important cultural resources.